top of page

 When we need help or is looking for answers, we need someone who understands us and our situation (Hebrews 4:13).
 A person who is highly intelligent, full of wisdom, and knows everything (Proverbs 2:8-11; 1John 3:20; Psalm 147:5).

-Someone who can see our problems from a unique perspective, and a better viewpoint (Isaiah 55:9).
-And who knows what we need and can provide the need (2 Corinthians 9:8; Luke 12:24; Matthew 6:33).
-God is someone with these qualifications and abilities.
+Someone who can see our problems from a unique perspective, and a superior vantage point (Isaiah 55:9).
+Who knows and understands our needs and is able to take care of them (2 Corinthians 9:8; Luke 12:24; Matthew 6:33).
+God is the only one with these qualifications and abilities.

 The next time you encounter a challenge that is beyond your ability to solve, find wisdom in Christ.
 In Him is where all the hidden treasures of wisdom and knowledge is stored (Colossians 2:3).